stefan-architects/StefanMoore/README.md

 * Follow curiosity, asking questions and sometimes take things in unexpected directions just to see what happens.
 * Using guided lessons as a starting point, then explore beyond the instructions to better understand what I’m doing and why.
 * Getting comfortable working within the AWS environment and learning when to step away, pace myself, rethink my approach, and look to other sources for help.
-* Document what I've learned so each discovery becomes a foundation for the next, using it to guide where I explore next.
+* Documenting what I've learned so each discovery becomes a foundation for the next, using it to guide where I explore next.

 ## 🔭 What I’m Exploring
 * **AWS architecture and reliability** — designing resilient, scalable cloud environments.